-On top of saving equipment from stalk damage, the Devastator is a residue management tool that improves field conditions for the next planting season.
+On top of saving tracks and tires from stalk damage, the Devastator is a residue management tool that improves field conditions for the next planting season.

 Not only does the Devastator roll down cornstalks, it also crimps them—something stomper-style attachments don’t do.
+This allows air and water to enter stalks.
 Nutrients from the broken stalks are released into the ground, jump-starting faster microbial activity.

-The faster breakdown that starts with the Devastator allows growers with conventional corn heads to get the results of residue breakdown without switching to more expensive, higher-horsepower chopping corn heads.
+Growers with conventional corn heads who harvest with the Devastator installed get the benefits of faster residue breakdown without switching to more expensive, higher-horsepower chopping corn heads.
 And stalk breakdown saves you from making vertical tillage and stalk-chopping passes, increasing your profitability and ROI.

 Beck’s Practical Farm Research provides unbiased, farmer-focused research through studies conducted across the Midwest.
-After a three-year study concluding in 2017, the Yetter 5000 Stalk Devastator earned the designation of PFR Proven.
-According to Beck's, “a product or practice is designated as PFR Proven if it has provided a positive yield increase during three or more years of testing and averages a positive return on investment (products only) during that time.”
+After a three-year study, the Yetter 5000 Stalk Devastator earned the designation of PFR Proven.
+A Beck's PFR Proven product or practice provides a positive yield increase during three or more years of testing.
+Products must average a positive return on investment during that time.

 *Please remember yield results vary based on many factors each year.
 Always consider your unique operation when deciding what equipment to invest in.
 Data found here is only a starting point.

 AGCO | Gleaner | Challenger | Massey Ferguson